 The total outstanding commitments to extend credit do not necessarily represent future cash requirements, as many of these commitments could expire or terminate without being funded.

-i) The contractual maturity structure for the Group's credit related commitments and contingencies as of December 31, 2023 and 2022 are as follows:
+18. Commitments, contingencies, and financial guarantee contracts - continued i) The contractual maturity structure for the Group's Commitments, contingencies, and financial guarantee contracts as of December 31, 2024 and 2023 are as follows: